 What Else Can You Do To Get Customer Reviews?

 Promoting your company through a well-thought-out and dedicated online strategy, with a focus on customer engagement is key.
-Yes, you definitely have to be reactive for bad reviews.
-But you should also be proactive to get people talking.
+Yes, you definitely have to be reactive to bad reviews.
+But you should also be proactive in getting people talking.
 Do you have a social media team?
 A dedicated team is important to have for many reasons, but they can also help to keep your customers active and motivated to talk about your products and services online.

 It really comes down to good old-fashioned customer service.
 The game certainly has changed, and people around the world are communicating in entirely new ways.
 But people want to be treated well and have confidence that the money they spend will be worth it.
-The easy access of interacting online has projected the power of the bad review, but it can also propel the abundance of a good review too.
+The easy access to interacting online has projected the power of bad reviews, but it can also propel the abundance of good reviews too.